-- b.
-Lay a course of at least three legs and execute it using dead reckoning. - c.
+- c.
 Demonstrate your ability to fix your position by the following methods: taking bearings from two known objects, running fix, and estimated position. - d.
 Establish distance from a known object using "double the angle on the bow" and explain how to set a danger bearing. - e.
-Enter three waypoints into an electronic navigation device (i.e., GPS, chartplotter) and navigate your vessel to each point.
+Enter three waypoints into an electronic navigation device (i.e., GPS, chart- plotter) and navigate your vessel to each point.
 Demonstrate the use of the MOB function on your electronic navigation device. - f.
 Discuss how radar is used in situational awareness and the method of taking a radar fix. - g.
 Explain the use of tide tables, current tables, and light lists, and how to update a chart using the Notice to Mariners.